 Primary Care Access Improvement helps team-based primary care organizations create efficiencies and optimize team functioning so they can provide timely access to care for more people.

-With the support of a coach, 25 team-based primary care organizations will apply five pillars of a contemporary Advanced Access model.
+With the support of a coach, 25 team-based primary care organizations apply five pillars of a contemporary Advanced Access model.
 Each pillar identifies an area of work necessary for the successful implementation of Advanced Access in primary care practices.
 This approach helps healthcare teams balance appointment availability with patient demand so people can get care without long delays or relying on emergency departments.

 As more people look for ways to expand access to primary care, Advanced Access offers a proven solution that can reduce wait times, improve patient experiences and lighten workloads for primary care teams while boosting job satisfaction.